 Jenkins has been part of a body of work informing policy and practice about ‘Pathways’ – an innovative movement in the community college landscape started in about 2000 – that has gained notable momentum in the last few years.
 Hundreds of colleges are now engaged with Pathways work with the goal of increasing term-over-term persistence and student success, while decreasing the number of excess credits students take.

 The excess credits issue is a looming concern to both colleges and universities as well as the students they serve.
 So much so, that some states have implemented legislation that authorizes surcharges to university and college students taking excess credits toward their degree plan.
 An example is Florida’s Excess Credit Hour Law.
-The Excess Credit Hour Surcharge is a state mandated fee that requires universities to add a surcharge to each credit hour that is more than 110% of hours needed for completion of a degree, or 132 hours for 120 credit hour degree programs.
+The Excess Credit Hour Surcharge is a state mandated fee that requires universities to add a surcharge to each credit hour that is more than 110 percent of hours needed for completion of a degree, or 132 hours for 120 credit hour degree programs.

 Texas is grappling with a large excess credits issues.
 According to the Texas Higher Education Coordinating Board, on average, associate degree graduates completed 90 hours for a degree that requires just over 60.
 At the university level, students are taking an average of 147 credits for 120 credit bachelor’s degree.
 In Texas, that translates to an additional $15 million in costs for the state and an average of $6,600 more for the student.